-A friend asked me how my young family was managing through COVID 19 and quarantine, so I put together this blog post highlighting our process.
+A friend asked me how my family of four was managing through COVID 19 and quarantine, so I put together this blog post highlighting our process.
 It works great for us, and I hope it can help some people looking for support during the pandemic.

 Problem: – How to get older kids (4+) to run their day independently and productively